OliverSpeir/astro-decap-ssg-netlify-identity/README.md

 - Local Backend works
   - Preview styles and templates won't be applied in dev server, but the cms will work
   - For actual use / local testing it's best to `pnpm run build && pnpm run preview`
+  - If you are using windows you might need to edit the [package.json](./package.json)'s `dev` and `preview` commands to `"dev": "start decap-server & start astro dev"` and `"preview: "start decap-server & start astro preview"`

 - Netlify Identity widget must be on root page ( is in `src/layouts/PageLayout.astro` but only needs to be on root page ) and `/admin`
 - The decap admin board is preconfigured with preview styles built from the tailwind of our project and to only show the body in the preview ( personal preference of mine can be removed by removing the scripts in `/pages/admin.astro`)